- Contemporary China Centre

 Level 7 Microeconomic Theory and Policy

-She has developed a list of key international trade resources as well as authoring a chapter (mathematics and statistics teaching) in The Handbook for Economics Lecturers (Economics Network)
+Dr. Jackson has curated a collection of essential international trade resources and authored a chapter on mathematics and statistics teaching in The Handbook for Economics Lecturers (Economics Network).

 Research